irmita-dev/smart-calculator/README.md

 pytest

-Expected result: all tests pass ✔️
+Expected result:

+=== 7 passed in X.XXs ===

+✔ All tests should pass.

 ---

-▶️ Run the Calculator
+▶️ Running the Calculator

+Run the CLI application:

 python3 main.py

-Example:
+Example session:

 Smart Calculator
 Type expressions like '10 + 5' or '200 % 10'